Egypt–Palestine relations: Post-Mubarak governments

 On 11 July, the Foreign Ministry then criticized the IDF operation in Gaza as "oppressive policies of mass punishment.
 Egypt rejects the irresponsible Israeli escalation in the occupied Palestinian territory, which comes in the form of excessive and unnecessary use of military force leading to the death of innocent civilians."
 It also demanded Israel adopt self-restraint and to keep in mind that being an "occupation force", it has a legal and moral duty to protect civilian lives.
 The Egyptian government urged world powers to intervene and stop the crisis when it stated that its ceasefire efforts have been met with "obstinacy and stubbornness".
 The same day, Egypt informed authorities in Gaza that it closed the Rafah Border Crossing after re-opening it the previous day to receive injured Palestinians for medical treatment in Egyptian hospitals.
 This comes after Egyptian forces seized 20 Grad rockets being smuggled from Gaza to Sinai after clashing with militants in Rafah, Egypt.
 However, shortly after the closure, President Abdel Fattah el-Sisi ordered the Egyptian military to transport 500 tons of aid, which comprises food and medical supplies, to Palestinians in the Gaza Strip.
 A statement was also released by the military saying that Egypt is pursuing its efforts to "stop the Israeli aggression on the Gaza Strip" under the president's supervision.

+During the Gaza war from 2023, Egypt has provided significant humanitarian aid to the Palestinians through the Rafah border crossing.
+On 1 November 2023, Egypt has also allowed some wounded Palestinians to enter Egypt for medical care.
+In the course of these events, Israel had suggested that Egypt should welcome more displaced Palestinians, but Egypt has refused to bear the burden of a mass exodus from Palestine to accommodate millions of Palestinians in their country.
+The Egyptian leadership had suggested that Palestinian refugees should be accommodated by Israel in the Negev instead.
+Egypt is already housing 9 million refugees from many other nations, and its economy would not be able to carry such a burden.
+Egypt’s President Abdel Fattah Al-Sisi has emphasised that the two state solution is paramount to solving the conflict in the long term.

+Egyptian President Abdel Fattah el-Sisi, responding to Israel's ban on entering Gaza, stated that his primary responsibility is to protect the lives and security of Egyptian citizens.
+He affirmed that Egypt would not enter the war.
+This stance reflects Egypt's traditional role as a mediator in the Palestinian crisis, balancing political support for Gaza with a priority on its internal interests and national security.